Open Data Settings

-CItyGrows believes that government technology companies should promote transparency and open data.
+CItyGrows believes that government technology companies should facilitate and promote transparency and open data initiatives.

-Because we collect data in a consistent, validated way as part of our process management platform, it's relatively easy for us to create "open by default" open data for your community.
+Because we collect data in a consistent, and validated way, as part of our process management platform it's easy to create real-time open data portals for your community.

-That being said, we also value privacy and believe that each government that uses CityGrows should own and control its own data, so governments decided whether each field in each process is included in open data.
+At the same time we also value privacy, and believe that each government that uses CityGrows should own and control its own data.
+Governments decide whether each field in each process is included in the open data public view.

 For a multiple choice field, we'll show you a pie chart -

 In addition to statistics about an overall process template, governments need to access the information collected each time a process is launched (for example, the information that constituents enter into a permit application).
-To view this information, you can click on the Download Process Data tab in the process template nav (it's right next to Statistics).
-We’re working on more ways to visualize this information, but for now you can export it as a .csv file.
+Once process has been completed you be able to export it's data.
+To view export options, first select the process on your process dashboard then click on Actions menu on the right to see the Export function.